 A proposed bill called “Fishing and Hunting Restrictions for Nonpayment of Child Support” is looking to help solve the problem of unpaid child support.

-For those who owe $25,000 or more in child support would be blocked from obtaining a hunting or fishing permit, if the bill passed.
+Those who owe $25,000 or more in child support would be blocked from obtaining a hunting or fishing permit if the bill passed.
 The bill sponsor, Karianne Lisbonee, said that 38% of families in Utah don’t get their child support.

 The push to eliminate straight-ticket voting